erodola/DLAI-s2-2021/README.md

 ### Lectures

-All the lectures will be recorded and stored in this [Google Drive folder](https://drive.google.com/drive/folders/1ByxH8071EwBJkkRpb1NpkyIG7MM3psHl?usp=sharing).
+All the lectures (video, audio and chat script) will be recorded and stored in this [Google Drive folder](https://drive.google.com/drive/folders/1ByxH8071EwBJkkRpb1NpkyIG7MM3psHl?usp=sharing).

 Please note that the audio quality will not be very good in general, due to technical issues.